2. Private water supplies

-The Private Water Supplies Regulations 2009 require that local authorities sample and monitor water from private supplies intended for human consumption
+The Private Water Supplies Supplies (England) Regulations 2016 require that local authorities sample and monitor water from private supplies intended for human consumption

-- Private Water Supplies Regulations 2009 - Legislation website
+- The Private Water Supplies (England) Regulations 2016 - GOV.UK website

 The Council will try to contact the owner or occupier before doing a risk assessment and taking samples.

 All supplies of any size that are supplied as part of a commercial or public activity and large domestic private supplies serving 50 or more people a day:

 - A full risk assessment to be completed every 5 years and sampled at least twice a year